Architecture of Finland: Late Grand Duchy period: Jugend

-But even more ambitious than the town plan for Töölö were Eliel Saarinen's two plans also for Helsinki, the Munkkiniemi-Haaga plan of 1910-15 and the Pro-Helsingfors plan of 1918.
+But even more ambitious than the town plan for Töölö were Eliel Saarinen's two other plans for Helsinki: the Munkkiniemi-Haaga plan of 1910-15 and the Pro-Helsingfors plan of 1918, both originating from private land speculation rather than public planning.
 The former was for a city development of 170 000, which equalled the entire population of central Helsinki at that time.
 The scheme was equally inspired by the Parisian axiality of Haussman, the intimate residential squares of Raymond Unwin in the English garden cities and the large-scale apartment blocks of Otto Wagner in Vienna.
+However, in the publication presenting the Munkkiniemi-Haaga plan, Saarinen and his co-authors were somewhat critical of the Sittean influence, arguing that "Particularly in the case of the metropolis, Sittean Romanticism has shown itself to be completely incapable of providing appropriate designs."
 Only small fragments of the scheme were ever completed.
-The later scheme, which originated from private land speculation rather than public planning, involved the expansion of central Helsinki - which even included filling in the Töölö Bay in the centre of the city - as well as the planning of smaller satellite communities - what Saarinen termed 'organic decentralization', again inspired by the British garden city principle - around the edge of the city.
+The Pro-Helsingfors plan involved the expansion of central Helsinki - which even included filling in the Töölö Bay in the centre of the city, replacing it with a wide boulevard - as well as the planning of smaller satellite communities - what Saarinen termed 'organic decentralization', again inspired by the British garden city principle - around the edge of the city.
 No aspects of the latter scheme were ever realised.

 A major architectural-historical event was the emigration of Eliel Saarinen to the United States in 1923, after he received second prize in the Chicago Tribune Tower competition of 1922.
 On moving to the United States, Saarinen designed the campus for the Cranbrook Academy of Art (1928) in his same architectural style, while architects in Finland moved on much more quickly into modernism.

 Vyborg railway station competition entry, Sigurd Frosterus, 1904.

 Stockmann department store, Helsinki, Sigurd Frosterus, 1916-30.

 Kalevakangas Cemetery Chapel, Tampere, Wäinö Palmqvist and Einar Sjöström, 1913.

 Lars Sonck, 1920s-30s urbanism, Museokatu, Töölö, Helsinki.

 Oiva Kallio, Helsinki town plan, 1920s.

 Eliel Saarinen's unbuilt Chicago Tribune Tower, 1922.